 Medical science has moved on leaps and bounds since then and these ancient theories have been surpassed by new theories.
 As an evidence based massage therapist I have to be willing to let go of old beliefs in order to provide you with the best and most effective client care possible.

-In 2011, the opportunity arose to take-over the clinic I was working in.
-I now own and run The Glasgow Treatment Rooms, A professional massage and Osteopathic clinic in Glasgow city centre.
+In 2011, I got the opportunity to take over the rooms I was working from.
+I now run The Glasgow Treatment Rooms, a shared workspace for wellness professionals.

 I've appeared on TV (STV) and Radio (BBC Scotland) to discuss the benefits of massage and I've featured in The Guardian talking about the tennis ball self-help massage technique.

 I've taught advanced massage techniques classes and also mentor several fellow massage therapists.

 So that's me.
 A whistle-stop tour of my journey with massage and movement.